Coalfire-Research/paas-cloud-goat/Documentation/INSTALL.md

 ## Low privilege user creation
 1. Create a new Salesforce user
+   - _(Gear Icon in top right -> Service Setup -> Users -> Users -> New User)_
-   - Most fields you can use any value
+   - For most fields you can use any value
    - Make sure e-mail is valid
      - (Plus-aliasing may help:  myname+standard.sf@example.org)
+   - Username must be in email format and unique across ALL of Salesforce

 1. User License = Salesforce
 1. Profile = Standard User
 1. Role = _leave blank_